 Ashwagandha, a herb traditionally used in Ayurvedic medicine, the naturopathic medicine of India.
 Some call Ashwaganda the “Indian Ginseng”, as it has tonic properties.
-The herb is now widely used by Western naturopaths as well.
-Indeed as Western naturopathy has a more science-based approach, as the demand arose for a “standardized extract” of the traditional herb.
-All herbs vary in potency according to the season or locale that they are grown, and in Western herbalism this is overcome by standardizing the active ingredient so that every dose has a therapeutic level.
-Ashwaganda is a good example, and the extracted active ingredient is called Sensoril.
+The herb is now widely used by western naturopaths as well.
+Indeed as western naturopathy has a more science-based approach, the demand arose for a “standardized extract” of the traditional herb.
+Before this, all herbs varied in potency according to the season or locale that they are grown.
+Western herbalism overcame this by standardizing the active ingredient so that every dose has a therapeutic level- one of the most popular forms was names ‘Sensoril’.

-Studies have been conducted on how much Sensoril, it takes to receive the stress relieving benefits of the ashwaganda herb.
-The study results showed that the stress hormone – cortisol – dropped, while the beneficial stress supporting hormone DHEA-s increased, each around 30%4.
-The study in 2012 with people in chronic stress found that taking Sensoril supplements for two months decreased fatigue, depression and/or anxiety by 72%4.
+Studies have been conducted on how much Sensoril it takes to relieve stress.
+The study results showed that after taking Sensoril, the stress hormone – cortisol – dropped, while the beneficial stress supporting hormone DHEA increased, each by around 30%4.
+The study in 2012 on people with chronic stress found that taking Sensoril supplements for two months decreased fatigue, depression and/or anxiety by 72%4.
 One of the outcomes of the study was that nearly 70% participants slept better.
 Sleep is vital for a better sense of wellbeing, vitality and concentration.
 The study concluded that the herb needs to be taken for a few weeks to express the benefits fully.

 The researchers concluded: “Ashwagandha root extract safely and effectively improves an individual’s resistance towards stress and thereby improves self-assessed quality of life.”